the-haive/search-client/GETTING_STARTED.md

 Please consult the documentation for specific details on each of them.
 Suffice to say that all the *Settings classes contains a boolean property called `enabled` , which by default is `true`.

+**Versions:**
+By default the SearchClient services will use version 3 of the backend SearchService REST API.
+If you need to connect to the v2 REST interface then pass this in the Settings object.

 ## Automatic mode

+The automatic mode is the simplest way for you as a developer to use the search-client.
+It makes it easy for you to hook up your search-ui to the search-backend, without you having to add source code to detect when and how the various features are to be executed.
+Instead you can "stand on shoulders" and leverage the knowledge that is already incorporated into the implemented automated triggers.
+You can set things up and it should "just work".
+We do however suggest that you invest time into understanding the various search-features and how the the triggers work.
+That will help you find the best way to implement the search-backend for your search.

 ### Update input

 In order for the automatic mode to work you need to update the values in your query-field as well as filters and/or sorting order / search-type.
+This is how the search-client will know when to execute searches/lookups and not.

-These are **properties** on the SearchClient class and it is expected that you set and get them directly:
+These are **properties** on the SearchClient class.
+It is expected that you set and get them directly:

 * `clientId`: string
 * `dateFrom`: <a href="./globals.html#datespecification">DateSpecification</a>